-Known as lactose intolerance, it occurs in those who lack an enzyme called lactase, which we need to be able to digest lactose (which is a sugar found in milk.)
+Known as Lactose intolerance, it occurs in those who lack an enzyme called lactase, which we need to be able to digest lactose (which is a sugar found in milk).
 Symptoms of lactose intolerance may include a range of gastro-intestinal issues.

 A milk allergy, on the other hand, is a food allergy, an adverse immune reaction to one or more of the constituents of milk from any animal – most commonly alpha S1-casein, a protein in cow’s milk.
-As opposed to lactose intolerance, a milk-induced allergic reaction can involve a range of allergic reactions, including anaphylaxis.
+As opposed to lactose intolerance, a milk-induced allergic reaction can involve a range of allergy reactions, including anaphylaxis.

 Tips for Going Lactose- or Milk-free.
-If you need to kick-start a lactose-free or milk diet for yourself or your family, there are many options available – but the most important first step is to learn what to look for on the label and how these drinks stack up in terms of taste and nutrition.
+If you need to kick-start a lactose- or milk-free diet for yourself or your family, there are many options available – but the most important first step is to learn what to look for on the label and how these drinks stack up in terms of taste and nutrition.
 Milk alternatives can be a nutritious option, but they can also contain more sugar and less protein than you or your family needs.

 Follow these tips to find the right milk alternative choice for you:

-Don’t avoid Good-For-You Fat.
+Don’t Avoid Good-For-You Fat.
 Almost all fats in soy and other milk alternatives are heart-healthy unsaturated fats, whereas milk contains mostly saturated fat.
 So, don’t worry if the label doesn’t read “low-fat” and focus on the unsaturated fat values instead.

 Go Organic.
 Opting for an organic version of your milk alternative will mean your plant-based milk alternative is produced without using any herbicides or pesticides.
 Don’t assume that because a milk alternative is less allergenic that it is therefore produced using “cleaner” products.
-Soy in particular is a crop that when farmed commercially, may be a source of trace pesticides or herbicides – so organic is a great choice to consider when buying soy milk.
+Soy in particular is a crop that, when farmed commercially, may be a source of trace pesticides or herbicides – so organic is a great choice to consider when buying soy milk.

 Milk Alternative Choices

 Soy Milk: This is made from soybeans that have been soaked, ground and strained to produce a fluid called soybean milk.
 A good source of high-quality protein and B vitamins, soy is also a good source of iron.
-Many soy beverages are fortified with calcium and vitamin D, and also contain Omega-3 Fatty Acids.
+Many soy beverages are fortified with calcium and vitamin D, and also contain omega-3 fatty acids.
 Soy milk has become a popular substitute for individuals who cannot tolerate cow’s milk.

 Almond Milk: Almond milk works as a great alternative for those with soy and lactose allergies.
 Almond milk contains a variety of vitamins and minerals that help your body grow stronger bones and teeth.
 Almonds naturally contain high levels of potassium, vitamin E, and calcium.
-Look for varieties that are fortified with Vitamin D for optimum nutrition.
+Look for varieties that are fortified with vitamin D for optimum nutrition.
 Almond milk has no saturated fat and is also low in sodium.
-It can also be a low-sugar option if you chose an unsweetened variety.
-Note that almond milk is not a significant source of protein or fat, so typically not a recommended alternative for growing bodies.
+It can also be a low-sugar option if you choose an unsweetened variety.
+Note that almond milk is not a significant source of protein or fat, so it’s typically not a recommended alternative for growing bodies.

 Coconut Milk: The health benefits of coconuts are just beginning to be understood.
 Although coconut contains saturated fat, a closer look shows that the saturated fat in coconut milk may not pose a health problem and may in fact be beneficial by speeding up metabolism.
-But – coconut is also not a significant source of protein, so if using as a milk substitute it’s important to get protein from other dietary sources.
+But coconut is also not a significant source of protein, so if you’re using as a milk substitute, it’s important to get protein from other dietary sources.